Skip to content

 From a research perspective Catherine has led NIHR-funded clinical trial teams in creating digital neurological intervention apps for people with aphasia after stroke and dementia.
 She also developed and delivered a Virtual Reality intervention for people with Visual Inattention.

-Catherine has a teaching degree as well as her Clinical Psychology doctorate and PGDip in Neuropsychology.
+Catherine has a teaching degree as well as her Clinical Psychology doctorate and PgDip in Neuropsychology.
 She is passionate about delivering innovative ways for a diverse groups to learn.
 She is the research lead for the Clinical Health and Neuropsychology Department where she is developing placements and research projects regarding evidence-based interventions in neuropsychological rehabilitation.

 Dr Jeremy Isaacs